janpeuker/awesome-tech-roles/README.md

 - [Operating Well - What I learned at Stripe](https://every.to/p/operating-well-what-i-learned-at-stripe) - Good collection of resources and techniques for management in high-growth organizations, with a particular focus on hiring and scaling.
 - [Organizational Design](https://infraeng.dev/organizational-design/) - Common team sizes (aka management span of control) for lead roles from Lethain&apos;s org growth template and org design template.
 - [progression.fyi](https://www.progression.fyi/) - A great collection of progression frameworks (a much better name for career ladder but less common).
-- [RtR Engineering Ladder](https://dresscode.renttherunway.com/blog/ladder) - OG Camille Fournier sharing the Rent-the-Runway Engineering career ladder .
+- [RtR Engineering Ladder](https://dresscode.renttherunway.com/blog/ladder) - OG Camille Fournier sharing the Rent-the-Runway Engineering career ladder.
+- [Scaling People Interviews](https://press.stripe.com/scaling-people/interviews/) - For the launch of Claire Hughes Johnson&apos;s excellent book "Scaling People", interviews from different fields on how to scale teams were published.
 - [Spotify Steps Framework](https://engineering.atspotify.com/2016/02/15/spotify-technology-career-steps/) - Spotify&apos;s Step Framework for career evolution around disciplines and roles.
 - [Stripe Scaling engineering organizations](https://stripe.com/en-sg/atlas/guides/scaling-eng) - Raylene Yung on how to scale Stripe&apos;s engineering organization, talking about roles and career paths ([here is an Asia-specific post](https://medium.com/@emdashry/engineering-in-asia-3386dcc26861)).
 - [The SWE Job Ladder](https://blog.usejournal.com/the-software-engineering-job-ladder-4bf70b4c24f3) - Classic article by Chuck Groom on career ladders for SWEs and how it maps to attributes and company principles (aka "follow the money").